searchspring/snap/packages/snap-toolbox/src/getContext/README.md

 import { getContext } from '@searchspring/snap-toolbox';
 ```

-The function takes two parameters, the first being an array of innerHTML variable names to evaluate, and the second optional parameter for a script tag element or CSS selector string.
+The function takes two parameters, the first being an array of script tag attributes or innerHTML variable names to evaluate.
+The second optional parameter for a script tag element or CSS selector string.
 If the script tag element is not provided, the function will query the DOM for a Snap script (using src or #searchspring-context selector).

-The script element must have an ID or type that begins with `searchspring`.
+The script element must either have a src containing `snapui.searchspring.io` or an id or type attribute that begins with `searchspring`.
-For example: `type="searchspring"`, `type="searchspring/context"`, `type="searchspring/controller"`, or `id="searchspring-context"`.
+For example: `src="https://snapui.searchspring.io/siteId/bundle.js"`, `type="searchspring"`, `type="searchspring/context"`, `type="searchspring/controller"`, or `id="searchspring-context"`.

 The innerHTML of the script MUST only contain variable assignments without `var`, `let`, or `const`.
 Each declaration should end with a semi-colon to ensure minification does not impact the functions ability to parse the innerHTML.